ckiri/arch-playbook/README.md

 # Arch Playbook

-This ansible playbooks automates the setup process of my specific configuration of Arch Linux.
+This ansible playbooks automates the setup process of a minimal but usable Arch Linux configuration.

 ## Prerequisites

 What has to be avaliable for it to work:
 - Ansible
 - Git
+- curl
 - A fresh install of Arch Linux

 ## Run Setup